wp-plugins/ewww-image-optimizer/readme.txt

 * added: option to include last two months of Media Library images in Scheduled Optimization (for those that have disabled Automatic Optimization)
 * fixed: Folders to Optimize was not being validated properly
 * fixed: notice on Unoptimized Images page
+* fixed: mysql error when attempting to query negative number of records on settings page

 = 2.2.2 =
 * fixed: previous fix for deleting webp images was not working properly